 Start with a Clear Business Objective

-Before implementing a data warehouse or data mart, it is essential to have a clear understanding of the business objectives.
-What questions do you want to answer?
+Before implementing a data warehouse or data mart, Have a clear understanding of the business objectives — this one isn't optional.
 What insights do you want to gain?
-By defining the business objectives upfront, you can ensure that the data warehouse or data mart is aligned with the needs of the organization.
+In practice, what questions do you want to answer?
+By defining the business objectives upfront, you can confirm that the data warehouse or data mart is aligned with the needs of the organization.

 Example: If the objective is to improve customer retention, the data warehouse or data mart should include data related to customer demographics, purchase history, and customer service interactions.